PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-05-29-vscode-for-analysts-part-1.md

 ## Introduction

-At the summit of signal and noise lies the _Logwatcher’s Zenit_ — a quiet place for analysts who squint at timestamps and whisper to correlation engines.
+At the summit of signal and noise lies the _Logwatcher’s Zenit_.
+It's a quiet place for analysts who squint at timestamps and whisper to correlation engines.
 This category explores log analysis, data parsing, and threat hunting with a touch of [KQL](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric&wt.mc_id=MVP_387063), a dash of [XDR](https://www.microsoft.com/sv-se/security/business/siem-and-xdr/microsoft-defender-xdr/?wt.mc_id=MVP_387063), and the occasional existential crisis about why that one alert keeps firing every Friday afternoon 5 minutes before you’re about to clock out.

 Expect practical queries, musings on telemetry, and maybe even a few moments of enlightenment between the joins and the let-statements.
 Bring your coffee.
 Leave your assumptions at home and come alone.

 # VS Code for Analysts, part 1

 Before we can start doing any analysis, write [KQL](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric&wt.mc_id=MVP_387063) or dive deep into the wonderful world of threat hunting, we need a place to be.
 This is where [Visual Studio Code](https://code.visualstudio.com/) really shines.
-It’s my favourite editor and like with everything else — if you learn it well, it’ll help you to stay productive.
+It’s my favourite editor and like with everything else; if you learn it well, it’ll help you to stay productive.

 # ⏱️ Why Shortcuts Matter in Threat Analysis

 _When milliseconds matter, keystrokes win._

 Threat hunting and log analysis often require you to bounce between files, tweak queries, and inspect large data sets quickly.
-Every time your hand leaves the keyboard to touch the mouse, you lose momentum — and in our line of work, flow is everything.
+Every time your hand leaves the keyboard to touch the mouse, you lose momentum and in our line of work, flow is everything.

 Imagine if you could move a couple of lines up or down, select some lines and sort them, all without letting your fingers leave the keyboard.
 Well, you can!
 [VS Code](https://code.visualstudio.com/) is a powerhouse for log analysis, scripting, and threat hunting — but only if you know how to wield it like a true professional.
 In this post I’ll give you the shortcut keys that I use the most and almost are willing to call “life-savers”.